NJ Liquor License Transfer Attorney

 Buying or Selling a Liquor License in New Jersey

 The purchase and sale of a liquor license is not nearly as straightforward and simple as purchasing residential property.
 Instead, to successfully buy a liquor license in New Jersey, you may be subject to a criminal, personal and financial background check from your local police department and a public hearing before your municipal council.
 These procedures are incredibly intrusive.
 Additionally, even if you satisfied all the necessary procedures discussed in detail below, you may still have your proposed liquor license transfer denied by your governing ABC board.
 If so, you will need to file and argue your appeal before the Office of Administrative Law and the Director of the New Jersey Division of Alcoholic Beverage Control.
 The law governing the application, sale, purchase, renewal and transfer of New Jersey liquor licenses is complex and fraught with obstacles.
 Do not leave your liquor license purchase in the hands of just any attorney.
 Contact the New Jersey ABC liquor license transfer attorneys at Proetta, Oliver & Fay at (732) 858-5857.
 Our feature ABC attorney is a former Deputy Attorney General with the Division of Alcoholic Beverage Control.
 He will handle your potential sale or purchase of a liquor license from start to finish.
-Call today and receive your complimentary consultation.
+Call today and receive your consultation.

 New Jersey Liquor License Law